-So many sessions to track, so many payments to check, it’s too much.
+So many sessions to track, and so many payments to check, it’s too much.

 If the clients know that your mini-sessions offer won’t last forever, they’re also more inclined to take up the suggestion.

-There are several tools available online that can help you manage booking, sending automatic emails or reminders and even help collect payments.
-For example, try out Zalamo or Calendly, a booking tool recommended by Luke & Ashley Photography, Check Cherry or UseSession, an application that is suitable for mini sessions and is popular with Ana Brandt.
+There are several tools available online that can help you manage bookings, send automatic emails or reminders, and even help collect payments.
+For example, try out Zalamo or Calendly, a booking tool recommended by Luke & Ashley Photography, and Check Cherry or UseSession, an application that is suitable for mini-sessions and is popular with Ana Brandt.

-A discount on photo products that sell is one thing, what use is this discount if there are no customers?
+A discount on photo products that sell is one thing, but what use is this discount if there are no customers?
 You have to be smart about turning your business around.
-Thats why you’ll get the whole Spring package from us, which is:
+That's why you’ll get the whole spring package from us, which is: